smackyouarh/agsjsTOC4xx/README.md

 Changelog:

+v0.5 -- 2018-02-11: Fixed bug where widget does correctly reflect features that are out of scale

 v0.4 -- 2018-05-02: Fixed bug where legend fails to load in some featureLayers

 v0.3 -- 2017-11-28: Fixed layers being displayed in reversed order - Credits to Matt Price for finding solution